anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 ### Uniform
 All players must be in uniform (bearing the team’s name as represented to the league) by the team’s first regular season game in order to be eligible to participate in games.
 Players may not obtain the jersey of another team member in order to obtain eligibility.

-1. This deadline may be extended by the Commissioner at his discretion following a written petition by the team that shows a just and reasonable cause for extension, and evidence of a good faith effort to meet the deadline.
+1. At the Commissioner's discretion, this deadline may be extended  following a written petition by the team that shows a reasonable cause for extension, and evidence of a good faith effort to meet the deadline.
 1. This rule applies to any players legally added to the roster after the stated deadline.
 1. Uniforms shall consist of, but are not limited to, matching team caps and jerseys with assigned team uniform numbers.
 1. Players must be dressed in proper baseball pants.
 These pants need not match the team’s uniform, however, the League encourages all players to wear matching pants.
 Sweatpants, shorts, jeans, or any other type of pants other than baseball pants are prohibited.